GoodNightBuddy/web-dev-blog/README.md

 # Just a project on React Bootsrap + Redux

 • Authorization - Firebase

 • AJAX - axios

-• Validation - React hook formg
+• Validation - React hook form

+• Autologin - cookie( Please sorry for the lack of CORS:) )